FreedomHack/voz-local/README.md

 FreedomHack 2013 project for emergency alerts though social media.

-Build using Ruby on Rails, Bootstrap and jQuery.
+Built using Ruby on Rails, Bootstrap and jQuery.